Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 4988 questions found out of 7458 clips
+* 5024 questions found out of 7512 clips
-* 4793 non-trolling & on-topic questions found out of 4988 total questions
+* 4829 non-trolling & on-topic questions found out of 5024 total questions
 * 193 questions found with no other references
 ## grouped by date
+* 2021-11-30: 3 of 36 questions found with no other references
 * 2021-11-23: 5 of 36 questions found with no other references
-* 2021-11-16: 1 of 36 questions found with no other references
+* 2021-11-16: 0 of 36 questions found with no other references
 * 2021-11-12: 0 of 5 questions found with no other references
 * 2021-11-09: 9 of 103 questions found with no other references
 * 2021-11-05: 3 of 13 questions found with no other references